 Human Resource Security

-All new employees (permanent, temporary and contractors) must be trained on procedures in the areas described above as part of their induction programme.
-Ongoing training must be provided in the form of a programme of regular updates and training sessions by the Information Security Forum.
+All new employees (permanent, temporary, and contractors) must be trained on procedures in the areas described above as part of their induction program.
+Ongoing training must be provided in the form of a program of regular updates and training sessions by the Information Security Forum.

 f society has instituted the policy A07 Human Resource Security Policy.

 f society information must be classified according to its sensitivity and an information owner assigned.
 The IT Team will maintain an information asset inventory which is also updated periodically, according to its risk profile and protected accordingly.

 f society has instituted the policy A08 Asset Management Policy.

 Employees must be aware of and must follow a number of controls and procedures, which exist to limit access to confidential information.
 The IT Team is responsible for both establishing and maintaining robust logical access controls.

 f society has instituted the policy A09 Access Control Policy.

 Where cryptographic controls are employed by F society a policy on the use of cryptographic controls for the protection of information must be developed and implemented.

 f society has instituted the policy A10 Encryption Policy.